 The average weight loss of the gastric sleeve surgery depends on height, weight, and BMI.
 It is impossible to tell patients an exact number, as everybody is different.
 An individual who is taller and weighs more will likely lose more weight than the someone shorter and smaller.
 Although, both patients can expect to lose a similar percentage of their excess weight.

-On average, gastric sleeve patients lose 60% (Stegemann, Obesity Action Coalition, 2012) of their overweight.
+On average, patients lose 60% with gastric sleeve surgery (Stegemann, Obesity Action Coalition, 2012) of their excess weight long-term.

 Calculate Your Expected Weight Loss From Gastric Sleeve Surgery